tomyitav/markers-visualizer/README.md

 ## markers-visualizer

-Google maps app, using react, typescript, Create React App, and redux
+Google maps app, using react, typescript, Apollo, and redux

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).